 Stable diffusion is a deep learning, text-to-image model, mainly used to create detailed images from text descriptions.
 Lensa applies this model, benefiting from its ‘in-painting’ and ‘outpainting’ features.
 The model can be asked to inpaint an image with new variations in photo editing (e.g; filling in parts of an image).
 This means that the model has a clear visual understanding of a person’s facial features, age, ethnic background, etc.

 Generating images with diffusion models is based on the fact that we have powerful computer vision models that, given a large dataset, can learn complex operations.

 Augmented reality (AR) provides an interactive experience by combining the real world with computer-generated content.
 It can be accessed via a smartphone, and enhances both the virtual and real world.

 Merged reality (MR) is similar to AR in the sense that it does not separate you from your surroundings.
 The only difference is that it can read your surroundings and add digital content to it.
 MR needs a headset to complete the experience.

 When computer vision and AR are combined, powerful vision capabilities are born.
-For example, there is the smultaneous localisation and mapping (SLAM) that provides a geometric position for AR systems.
+For example, there is the simultaneous localisation and mapping (SLAM) that provides a geometric position for AR systems.
 With this mix, 3D maps of an environment can be made by tracking the location and position of the camera.
-2023 is expected to see much more use of merged reality enhanced by AR
+2023 is expected to see much more use of merged reality enhanced by AR.

 With the potential to revolutionise a wide range of industries, computer vision is here to stay.
 The recent advancements in machine learning and deep learning techniques have opened the door for highly sophisticated computer vision systems that can analyse and interpret visual data with great accuracy.